Nutzzz/Civ5-EthnicDiversity/readme.txt

 - add ProtectedBigGun formation for the Indian Civ Pack
 - fix some specular textures to reduce excess "shininess" of some units

 See R.E.D.
-Modpack changelog for older versions
+Modpack changelog for v.27 and older